DGloi/SpotifyDailyDataGathering/README.md

 | Zeig Dich | Rammstein | 2019-05-17    | Rammstein | 2022-11-30T16:34:152Z | 2022-11-30 | 16:34       |

-With the played_at column being an unique value as its impossible to play two songs qt the same time.
+With the played_at column being an unique value as its impossible to play two songs at the same time.

 ## Technologies